sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/backend.md

 You can customize the backend configuration with `sensu-agent start` command line flags.

-To use command line flags, specify the desired configuration flags and values along with the `sensu-backend start` command.
+To use command line flags, specify the desired configuration options and values along with the `sensu-backend start` command.
 For example:

 {{< code shell >}}